 - Endeavouring to increase economic activity within the community

-The current timeframe for the Association is three years.
+The Association has recently reviewed it’s Model Rules and will continue in the current format for another year.
 We are an Incorporated Association known as the Buchan Gelantipy and Districts Renewal Association Incorporated.

 Creating the Association and Election of the Committee